Merlin1A/rusty-relay/README.md

 ## Rusty Relay: High Performance Peer-to-Peer VPN

+*__Disclamer__* _Rusty Relay is currently in active development, and there likely will be breaking changes.
+There are no guarantees, either implied or explicit, made by this software or me at this stage._

-`rusty-relay` is a high performance peer to peer VPN written in Rust, based on the [Kytan peer to peer VPN](https://github.com/changlan/kytan).
-The goal is to to minimize the hassle of configuration and deployment, while also having multi-platform support, high security, high performance, and an easily auditable code base.
+> This program aims to be a secure, performant, & reliable peer to peer VPN, written in Rust.
+The goal is to to minimize the hassle of configuration and   > deployment, while also having multi-platform support, high security, high performance, and an easily auditable code base.

+To get a better understanding of the objective & timeline of the 'rusty-relay' project, please check out [MOTIVATION.md](https://github.com/Merlin1A/rusty-relay/blob/master/MOTIVATION.md).

 ### Modifications

-Since 'rusty-relay' is completely based on the [Kytan peer to peer VPN](https://github.com/changlan/kytan), it is useful to denote changes and additions, especially in the short term.
-Below is a list of all major modifications that have been completed so far.
+'rusty-relay' is based on the [Kytan](https://github.com/changlan/kytan) peer to peer VPN.
+As the development of 'rusty-relay' progresses, it is likely that it will differ substantially from the original [Kytan] project.
+For the short term, a list of all major modifications that have been completed so far can be found below.

 ### Supported Platforms